dmbarreiro/test-datasets/Linear_regression/computer_hw/README.md

 An offset first column of ones is added in X_training and y_training.

-The  proportion used for the split is 80/20 approximatley.
-80% of the samples for training and 20% for testing.
+The  proportion used for the split is 80/20 approximatley(80% of the samples for training and 20% for testing).